tjohnston-softdev/python-study-notes/chapters/16-modules.md

 ```

 ## List Module Properties
-* To retrieve all functions and properties in an imported module, use the 'dir' function.
+* To retrieve all functions and properties in an imported module, use the `dir()` function.
 	* This function is built-in.
 * Can be used on all modules, including the ones you create yourself.